 Foreign currency may be exchanged at high-end hotels, and in most of the large department stores, banks and authorized money changing shops.
 For the latest exchange rate, check Bangko Sentral ng Pilipinas (Central Bank of the Philippines)

-The cost of living is cheaper than other countries in South East Asia:
+The cost of living is cheaper than in other countries in South East Asia:

 - Lunch at local restaurant = P 100-200 per person